Selection committee guide

 The federal granting agencies, like all other federal institutions, have a key role to play in the implementation of the Official Languages Act.
 The Secretariat has an obligation to ensure that:

-- the public can communicate with and receive services from the agencies in either official language; and
+- any member of the public can communicate with and obtain services from the Secretariat in either official language; and

-- the work environment can accommodate and is conducive to the effective use of both official languages by their employees and members.
+- their work environments are conducive to the effective use of both official languages and accommodate the use of either official language by their employees

 The federal granting agencies must ensure that their committees and their staff are fully aware of their obligations and rights regarding official languages by providing documentation on official languages to employees and members and by including relevant guidelines in the instructions to selection committees.